noelrivasc/blog/_posts/2024-07-17-a-break-from-thinking.md

 layout: post
 title: A break from thinking
 date: 2024-07-17 21:37 -0600
+summary: I tried this clickbaity thing for 30 days.
+Here's what happened...
 ---

 Sometimes there's too much going on in my head.